babel/website/docs/roadmap.md

 - We would like to release Babel as a pure ESM package.
 We are now in the process of converting our sources to be compatible with Node.js' ESM implementation, and while doing so, we are examining how we can make it easier for people that currently use Babel to compile ESM to CJS.
 - We are trying to align our TypeScript AST with the [`typescript-eslint`](https://github.com/typescript-eslint/typescript-eslint/) project.
 Our ASTs are _almost_ identical, but we need to introduce some small breaking changes to fully align.
 - Our release infrastructure doesn't support yet pre-releases, or using multiple "main" branches (one for Babel 8 and one for Babel 7).
-- We haven't figured out yet a policy for Babel 7 maintainance.
+- We haven't figured out yet a policy for Babel 7 maintenance.

 ### Implement new TC39 proposals